christianrehn/CombineTest/README.md

 Please support me by sharing your Trackman scores with me (if possible in Excel format).
 The more data I have the better my score calcualtion gets.
 To share it create a branch in this GitHub repo or mail it to golf.logbook@gmail.com.

-### With a ball flight model

-If you have a good ball flight model implementation and you are willing to share it with me I would like to directly connect my QCQuad/GC3/GC2 with this App.
-I have already analyzed the QCQuad network traffic to get all the data QCQuad provides.
-But values like carry/total distances or offline have to be calculated by a ball flight model (which is currently the task of the FSX2020 software).

 ## Ideas for the next versions

 * Show version number in app.